Anton Flettner: Post World War II

 Upon the war's conclusion, Anton Flettner was held in the "Dustbin" interrogation camp at Kransberg Castle.
 After 1945, Flettner, along with many other aviation pioneers, was brought to the United States as part of Operation Paperclip.
 Flettner and his partner, Kurt Hohenemser, were among the first German emigrants into the United States after World War II.

 Flettner started Flettner Aircraft Corporation, which developed helicopters for the U.S. military.

-In 1949, Flettner employed Kurt Hohenemser as a consultant to the Flettner Aircraft Corporation.
+In 1949.
 Flettner and Kurt Hohenemser, who together developed numerous patents in Germany, kept in close contact after both men emigrated to the United States.

 Flettner's company in the U.S. was not commercially successful, but his work was shared with the US Army Air Forces.
 Throughout his 14 years in the United States, Flettner was active in carrying out research projects for the US Army, US Air Force, and the US Navy.

-Flettner became the chief designer of Kaman Aircraft and many of the Flettner design concepts are found in Kaman helicopters of later years.
+Contrary to popular belief, Anton Flettner never worked for Kaman and has no connection to any helicopters built by the company.
+Flettner founded his own company, Flettner Aircraft, in the USA and spent the rest of his life trying to solve the problem of helicopter main gearbox life, but to no avail.

 Today the Flettner rotor is in operation as a supplemental propulsion system for transport and research vessels.
 There are two ships utilizing the concept of the Flettner rotor in a modified form, the turbosail Acyone developed by Jacques-Yves Cousteau in 1985 and the E-Ship 1, a cargo ship that made its first voyage in 2010.
 Albert Einstein praised the Flettner Rotor ship as having great practical importance.

 Anton Flettner's colleague and former partner, Kurt Hohenemser, worked his remaining years in the United States to prove Flettner's idea that properly designed flexible helicopter-type rotors are more suitable for producing electricity from the wind than rigid airplane-type rotors.
 An offshore wind energy project announced in February 2017, involving Seawind Ocean Technology B.V., aims to demonstrate the wind energy applications put forth by Anton Flettner, Kurt Hohenemser, and Glidden Doman in harsh wind and sea conditions.

 Anton Flettner died at age 76 in New York City on December 29, 1961.
 Among his many distinctions, Anton Flettner was an honorary member of the American Helicopter Society and the Convertible Aircraft Pioneers.
 Flettner's birthplace home and tomb are national historic protected monuments in Germany.